ragelmalti/Maltese-Archipelago-Website/ideas/Maltese-Grammar.md

 - **Oo**	/o/,/ɔ/
 - **Pp**	/p/
 - **Qq**	/ʔ/
-"Glottal stop", Which means tempoary closing the back of the throat
+"Glottal stop", Which means temporarily closing the back of the throat

 - **Rr**	/r/
 - **Ss**	/s/